Alonso

 Notable People Named Alonso

-Alonso Edward, also known as Alonso Reno Edward Henry, is a Panamanian sprinter known for his expertise in the 100 and 200 meters.
+Alonso Edward is a Panamanian sprinter specializing in the 100 and 200 metres.

-Alonso Cano Almansa, also known as Alonzo Cano, was a renowned Spanish painter, architect, and sculptor born in Granada.
+Alonso Cano was a Spanish painter, architect, and sculptor born in Granada.

-Alonso Álvarez de Toledo, 12th Marquess of Valdueza - Alonso Álvarez de Toledo y Urquijo, 12th Marquess of Valdueza, GE is a Spanish nobleman and the current president of the Junta de Homologación and the Spanish delegation of the International Council for Game and Wildlife Conservation.
+Alonso Álvarez de Toledo, 12th Marquess of Valdueza - Alonso Álvarez de Toledo y Urquijo, the 12th Marquess of Valdueza, is a Spanish nobleman who currently heads the Junta de Homologación and previously led roles in the International Council for Game and Wildlife Conservation.

-Alonso Mudarra, a Spanish composer of the Renaissance, was known for his innovative instrumental music and songs, and is credited with composing the earliest surviving music for the guitar.
+Alonso Mudarra was a Spanish Renaissance composer and vihuela player who pioneered innovative instrumental music and created the earliest surviving pieces for the guitar.

-Alonso de León "El Mozo" was a prominent explorer and governor in New Spain, known for leading expeditions into northeastern Mexico and southern Texas.
+Alonso de León "El Mozo" was an explorer and governor in New Spain who led expeditions into northeastern Mexico and southern Texas.

-Alonso de Covarrubias was a prominent Spanish Renaissance architect and sculptor known for his work in Toledo.
+Alonso de Covarrubias was a Spanish Renaissance architect and sculptor primarily active in Toledo.

-Alonso Ruizpalacios is a Mexican film director renowned for directing the acclaimed feature films Güeros (2014), Museum (2018), and A Cop Movie (2021).
+Alonso Ruizpalacios is a Mexican film director best known for his films Güeros, Museum, A Cop Movie, and La cocina.

-Alonso Verdugo, 3rd Count of Torrepalma - Alonso Verdugo de Castilla, a Spanish count, was known for his diplomatic skills and poetic talent.
+Alonso Verdugo, 3rd Count of Torrepalma - Alonso Verdugo de Castilla was a Spanish count, diplomat, and poet.

-Alonso Gonzalez Calderón (c.1610-1696) was a Spanish Captain who served as regidor and mayordomo of Santa Fe during the Viceroyalty of Peru.
+Alonso Gonzalez Calderón was a Spanish Captain who served as regidor and mayordomo of Santa Fe in the Viceroyalty of Peru.

 Sofia Ricci